By: Kate Anderson | Updated: 15th April 2019.

 Capital On Tap requires applicants to have at least 12 months of trading history and a turnover of at least £24k per annum.
 Additionally, your application will not be accepted if you have had any unresolved county court judgements (CCJs) against you or your business in the past 12 months.
 Limited companies, sole traders, partnerships and limited liability partnerships are eligible to apply for the card, but they must be UK based.

 Applications can only be made online.
 The application requires you to provide information regarding your business, including — if you are limited company — your registered number, and some personal details.

-If your application is approved, you will receive your card in four business days.
+Applicants receive an instant decision and, if your application is approved, funds can be accessed immediately online and you will receive your card in four business days.